com-junkawasaki/rustate/README.md

 # RuState

-RuState is a type-safe state machine and statechart library implemented in Rust.
-Inspired by XState, it follows the principles of model-based testing (MBT).
+RuState is a type-safe state machine and statechart library implemented in Rust, inspired by XState and incorporating principles of model-based testing (MBT).
+It forms the core of a larger ecosystem designed for building, visualizing, testing, and deploying complex state-driven applications and agents.

 ## Demo